Anuj2799/searchbar_animation/README.md

 # Animated Searchbar

-Animated Searchbar provides the horizontal slide animation to a searchbar.
+Animated Searchbar provides the horizontal slide animation to a searchbar and it is fully customizable.

 ### Screenshots and Screen recording